230123-UTA-SH-Java-React-AWS/Team4Project1/Wk1/Readme.md

 * It stores your repository online
 * Mainly used to share your application to multiple people
 * Multiple people can also contribute to the remote repository

+# Algorithms
+* A set of instructions that aims to solve a problem or operation

+## Time Complexity
+* Measures the growth of your algorithm number of operations
+*